Contact Us for a Free Consultation (213) 542-0979

 How Does A Judge In LA Decide What The Bail Is Going To Be?

-This is a great question because a lot of people don't know what to do when they get taken into custody or when their loved ones get taken into custody and they can't decide between posting the bail and hiring an attorney.
+This is a great question because a lot of people don't know what to do when they get taken into custody or when their loved ones get taken into custody, and they can't decide between posting the bail and hiring an attorney.
 Of course, I'm biased because I'm an attorney, but the bottom line is posting the bail doesn't really do anything to help you in the case.
-It just gets you out temporarily potentially.
-The attorney, on the other hand, is going to be your champion and the person who can keep you out of custody – can fight your case and assert all your defenses and resolve your case in the best possible manner.
+It just gets you out temporarily, potentially.
+The attorney, on the other hand, is going to be your champion and the person who can keep you out of custody – can fight your case assert all your defenses, and resolve your case in the best possible manner.

 So, if you have a choice between an attorney and posting bail, my suggestion is to hire an attorney first.
-Let them see if they can either get you released on your own recognizance or lower the bail.
-A lot of people are bailing out and they're going to end up having to do some time, then they have to go back into custody which is not a pleasant thing in any way, shape or form.
+Let them see if they can either get you released on your recognizance or lower the bail.
+A lot of people are bailing out, and they're going to end up having to do some time, and then they have to go back into custody, which is not a pleasant thing in any way, shape, or form.

-As far as what the judge is deciding when they set a bail at an arraignment in a criminal case in Los Angeles, they're going to look at the person's prior criminal history.
+As far as what the judge decides when they set bail at an arraignment in a criminal case in Los Angeles, they're going to look at the person's prior criminal history.
 They're going to look to see if they're a flight risk.
 They're going to look to see if they're a danger to the community.
-They're going to look to see whether or not they've ever skipped on a bail before or failed to appear, and of course, they're going to look at the nature of the crime.
+They're going to look to see whether or not they've ever skipped on bail before or failed to appear, and of course, they're going to look at the nature of the crime.
 What did the person do?
-And, the judges have come up with a bail schedule in Los Angeles County for every single crime in LA, so there's a presumptive bail that the judge will usually set Now that bail can vacillate and be changed.
+The judges have come up with a bail schedule in Los Angeles County for every single crime in LA, so there's a presumptive bail that the judge will usually set.
+Now that bail can vacillate and changed.

 The bottom line is the person is entitled to a reasonable bail, and once that bail is set – that's the bail – there's no changing the bail later.
-The only way you can change the bail later is if you can show that there's some sort of changed circumstances to warrant either making the bail lower from a defense standpoint, or higher from a prosecution's standpoint.
+The only way you can change the bail later is if you can show that there are some sort of changed circumstances to warrant either making the bail lower from a defense standpoint or higher from a prosecution's standpoint.

 What Is A 1275 Hold When It Comes To Bail?

 So, the bottom line is, if you have a bail issue and you have to get a loved one out or you need to get out yourself, start with an attorney.
 Let them guide you.
 They do this all the time.
-I'm in the courts every single day for twenty-five years battling bail for my clients.
-I can typically tell a person whether yes, your bail is going to stay at a $100,000.00.
+I've been in the courts every single day for twenty-five years, battling bail for my clients.
+I can typically tell a person whether, yes, your bail is going to stay at $100,000.00.
 You might as well just bail out if you're going to bail out, or I can tell them no, don't bail out now.
-I might be able to get that bail cut in half or even get you released on your own recognizance.
-Save yourself $10,000.00 for example.
+I might be able to get that bail cut in half or even get you released on your recognizance.
+Save yourself $10,000.00, for example.

-So, got to an attorney first.
+So, get to an attorney first.
 Let them guide you through because they've been in the trenches.
 I've been there before.
 I've seen what happens in these bail cases.
-I know what factors the judge is using in order to set bail and I know what it takes to get a bail lowered; I know what it takes to get an OR release, and I know when it's a good idea to bail somebody out and when it's not a good idea to bail somebody out.
+I know what factors the judge is using to set bail, and I know what it takes to get a bail lowered; I know what it takes to get an OR release, and I know when it's a good idea to bail somebody out and when it's not a good idea to bail somebody out.

 About the Author